 Real-time data and real-time analytics.
 The ELK stack gives you the power of real-time data insights, with the ability to perform super-fast data extractions from virtually all structured or unstructured data sources.
 Real-time extraction, and real-time analytics.
 Elasticsearch is the engine that gives you both the power and the speed.

 Full text search.
-Under the cover, Elasticsearch uses Lucene to provide the most powerful full-text search capabilities available in any open-source product.
-The search features come with multi-language support, an extensive query language, geolocation support, and context-sensitive suggestions, and autocompletion.
+Under the hood, Elasticsearch uses Lucene to provide the most powerful full-text search capabilities available in any open-source product.
+The search features come with multi-language support, an extensive query language, geolocation support, context-sensitive suggestions, and autocompletion.